vgvassilev/vgvassilev.github.io/index.md

   In 2015 became a FermiLab contractor at CERN.
-In 2017 became a consultant for Princeton University and from 2019 until present I am a research software engineer.
+In 2017 became a consultant for Princeton University and from 2019 until present I am a research software consultant.
 </p>
 <!--End Bio-->